 Our research and development expenses have consisted primarily of fees paid to external service providers, salaries and related personnel expenses, facilities and equipment expenses, and other costs incurred related to pre-commercial product candidates.
 We charge all research and development expenses to operations as incurred.
 Our research and development activities have primarily focused on NUPLAZID (pimavanserin) which was approved by the FDA for the treatment of hallucinations and delusions associated with PDP in April 2016.
 We currently are responsible for all costs incurred in the ongoing development of pimavanserin and we expect to continue to make substantial investments in clinical studies of pimavanserin for indications other than PDP. including schizophrenia.
-In April 2021, the FDA issued a CRL in response to our sNDA seeking approval of pimavanserin for the treatment of hallucinations and delusions associated with DRP.
-At this time, due to the risks in the regulatory and approval processes, we are unable to estimate with any certainty the costs we will incur for the continued development of pimavanserin for DRP, including the potential costs for additional clinical studies that may be required to support a resubmission of the sNDA.
-Additionally, in connection with the FDA approval of NUPLAZID, we committed to conduct post-marketing studies, including a randomized, placebo-controlled withdrawal study in patients treated with NUPLAZID and a randomized, placebocontrolled eight-week study or studies in predominantly frail and elderly patients that would add to the NUPLAZID safety database by exposing an aggregate of at least 500 patients to NUPLAZID.
+In connection with the FDA approval of NUPLAZID, we committed to conduct post-marketing studies, including a randomized, placebo-controlled withdrawal study in patients treated with NUPLAZID and a randomized, placebo-controlled eight-week study or studies in predominantly frail and elderly patients that would add to the NUPLAZID safety database by exposing an aggregate of at least 500 patients to NUPLAZID.
 We will be responsible for all costs incurred for these post-marketing studies.
-We expect to incur increased research and development expenses as a result of our development of trofinetide under the exclusive North American license granted to us by Neuren, including the costs of the Phase 3 LAVENDER study and a long-term extension study.
-We also expect to incur increased research and development expenses as a result of our recently executed exclusive worldwide license agreement for the M1 PAM program, including ACP-319, and the research collaboration with Vanderbilt University, as well as our recent acquisition of CerSci and its ACP-044 product candidate and preclinical programs.
-We currently are responsible for all costs incurred in the development of trofinetide, ACP-044, ACP-319 and the M1 PAM program, as well as milestone payments subject to achievement of development milestones.
+While we intend to submit a NDA to the FDA for trofinetide for the treatment of Rett syndrome in mid-year 2022, at this time, due to the risks in the regulatory and approval processes, it is difficult to estimate with the costs we would incur for any additionally required development activities to support the submission and review of the NDA.
+We expect to incur increased research and development expenses as a result of our exclusive worldwide license agreement for the M1 PAM program, including ACP-319, and the research collaboration with Vanderbilt University, our acquisition of CerSci and its ACP-044 product candidate and preclinical programs, as well as our collaboration with Stoke for multiple RNA-based treatments.
+We currently are responsible for all costs incurred in the development of trofinetide, ACP-044, ACP-319, the M1 PAM program, Stoke collaboration programs and other early stage programs, as well as milestone payments subject to achievement of development milestones.

 We use external service providers to manufacture our product candidates and for the majority of the services performed in connection with the preclinical and clinical development of pimavanserin, trofinetide, ACP-044 and ACP-319.
 Historically, we have used our internal research and development resources, including our employees and discovery infrastructure, across several projects and many of our costs have not been attributable to a specific project.
 Accordingly, we have not reported our internal research and development costs on a project basis.
 To the extent that external expenses are not attributable to a specific project, they are included in other early stage programs.
-The following table summarizes our research and development expenses for the three and nine months ended September 30, 2021 and 2020 (in thousands):
+The following table summarizes our research and development expenses for the three months ended March 31, 2022 and 2021 (in thousands):